The Proof-of-Control Initiative is now convening founding enterprise members.Apply to join →

 Our members build products with Proof-of-Control to meet enterprise compliance requirements including SOC 2, ISO 27001, HIPAA, and SOX.
 The evidence they produce is designed to satisfy auditors, not just engineers.

 Compute is a commodity.
-Provability is the moat.
+Verification is the moat.

 Christian Catalini's research at MIT Sloan demonstrates that as the cost to automate crashes toward zero, AI execution becomes a commodity.
 What remains scarce is verification: the ability to confirm what AI actually did.